PacktPublishing/Node-Cookbook-3rd-Ed/06-Persisting-to-Databases/content.md

 const client = new MongoClient()
 ```

-We used object desructuring to pull the `MongoClient` constructor
+We used object destructuring to pull the `MongoClient` constructor
 from the `mongodb` exported object.

 To receive an author and quote, we'll load the two command line arguments